ryardley/rxmsg/README.md

 # blockbid-messaging

+_Please note this is under development and is still in the design phase and is not yet ready for use_

 This library makes it easy to send messages in a distributed network transparent way via various brokers but initially via RabbitMQ.